rstoltzm-profile/portfolio/README.md

 ## Intent
 <p>
 This portfolio is more for my personal development and documentation.
-These projects are more focused on getting started topics.
+These projects are more focused on getting started.
 This way if I need to build a solution I can come reference them in the future.
 </p>

 ## Projects Outline